 Please arrive at the Embassy or Consulate no more than 15 minutes before your appointment time so you have time to go through security.
 If you are more than 30 minutes late to your appointment, you will be required to schedule another appointment.
 Please bring the documents listed in the CRBA Checklist (PDF-176KB).
 The child (applicant) is required to attend.

-All visitors to the U.S. Embassy in Hanoi and the U.S. Consulate in Ho Chi Minh City must follow certain security procedures.
+All visitors to the U.S. Embassy in Hanoi and the U.S. Consulate General in Ho Chi Minh City must follow certain security procedures.
 Any visitor who declines to be screened by our security personnel will be unable to enter the Embassy or Consulate.
 You may not bring battery-operated or electronic devices, large bags or luggage, or food and liquid into the Embassy or Consulate.
 To avoid delaying your entry and that of those in line behind you, please bring only what is required for your appointment.
 Please click here for more information regarding which items you are prohibited from bringing into the Embassy or Consulate.

 Third party attendance at passport and CRBA appointment interviews: Generally, immediate family members may accompany passport or CRBA applicants to their appointment interviews at a U.S. embassy or consulate, and all minor children must be accompanied by a parent or guardian.
 Passport or CRBA applicants also have the option of being accompanied by an attorney at their appointment interview.
 Attendance by any third party, including an attorney, accompanying an applicant is subject to the following parameters designed to ensure an orderly appointment interview process and to maintain the integrity of the adjudication of the application(s):